Laura Persons, Head Trainer, Owner

 As the head trainer and owner of Serendipity Farms Austin, Laura runs the hunter jumper training program at Oakhaven Farms.

-Laura enjoys young horses and working with the Oakhaven breeding operation, starting their youngsters undersaddle and taking them all the way into the show arena.
+On top of instructing and trainers some of the best riders and competitive show jumpers in Central Texas, Laura enjoys young horses and working with the Oakhaven breeding operation, starting their youngsters undersaddle and taking them all the way into the show arena.

 Janet Christie, Trainer